Adillwma/QuantumHarmonics/README.md

 ## Simulation

 ### Methodology
-We will now attempt to calulate the energy levels and wavefunctions of the same QHO system, this time by solving the TISE using numerical methods.
+We will now attempt to calculate the energy levels and wavefunctions of the same QHO system, this time by solving the TISE using numerical methods.
 We can then compare the results to the exact analytical solutions shown above to validate our methodology.

-In order to find numerical solutions, we can divide the spatial dimension into $N$ discrete points, $x_i$, and evaluate $\psi$ at each one.
+To find a numerical solution, we can divide the spatial dimension into $N$ discrete points, $x_i$, and evaluate $\psi$ at each one.
 Given this, equation 3 becomes a matrix equation, with $\psi$ an $N$-dimensional vector, and $H$ an $(N \times N)$ matrix.
 We can then find the eigenvalues and eigenfunctions of the equation using numerical methods.

 In order to define the matrix $\hat{H}$, we can use a discrete approximation of the 2nd derivative,